Training to become a life coach

 Do I need a degree to become a life coach?

-No, there are no specific entry requirements, meaning pretty much anyone can call themselves a life coach.
+No, there are no specific entry requirements, meaning anyone can call themselves a life coach.
 However, as the number of practicing life coaches increases, clients are doing their research and seeking coaches with some formal training.

 Because it's not a graduate career, life coaching degrees are hard to find.
 The majority of undergraduate courses focus on sport or business coaching.
 However, the University of Cambridge's Institute of Continuing Education (ICE) offers an undergraduate Certificate in Coaching.
-Studied part time over the course of a year, the programme provides students with the communication and inter-personal skills necessary for establishing and maintaining an effective coaching relationship.
+Studied part time over the course of a year, the programme provides students with the communication and interpersonal skills necessary for establishing and maintaining an effective coaching relationship.
 You'll cover modules such as Introduction to coaching: core skills and methodologies, Raising awareness in self and others and Coaching applications and practice.
-The course costs £4,000.
+The course costs £4,500.

 At postgraduate level, general coaching and mentoring courses are more widely available.
-Good news for those who studied an unrelated degree but would like to pursue a career in coaching.
+This is good news for those who studied an unrelated degree but would like to pursue a career in coaching.
 For example, the University of Warwick provides a three-year, part-time Coaching MA.
 Core units include Listening, questioning and direct communication, Establishing trust and building relationships, The coaching process and The use of self and coaching presence.

 Discover more about Masters degrees and explore your postgraduate funding options.